Robust and efficient data-driven predictive control: Simulations

 To collect the offline data, we perform an open-loop simulation by applying a random input and introducing noise sampled from uniform random distributions: $u_k \sim U(-4,4)^2$ and $\varepsilon_k \sim U(-4\cdot10^{-3},4\cdot10^{-3})^2$, respectively.
 Several such simulations are performed in order to collect data of different lengths\footnote{The values $T\in\{23,35,47,59,71\}$ correspond to the minimum number of data points required to build $\mathscr{H}_d(\widetilde{w})$ for $d\in\{n,2n,\ldots,5n\}$.
 For DDPC and SVD-DDPC, only lengths $T\in\{71,100,200,300\}$ were considered as the minimum number of data points is $T\geq(m+1)(L+2n)-1=71$.} $T\in\{23,35,47,59,71,100,200,300\}$.
 This is because, unlike DDPC and SVD-DDPC, our proposed eDDPC is still applicable in scenarios where limited offline data is available.
 When sufficiently long PE data is available to allow for application of DDPC and SVD-DDPC schemes (specifically $T\geq(m+1)(L+2n)-1$), we also use the complete data to test various cases of the eDDPC which arise from the ability to vary the depth $d$ in Algorithm~\ref{alg_rob_eDDPC}.
-Varying $d$ can be viewed as hyperparameter tuning that can influence the control performance.